Tea Foods for the Tea Novice

 Tea Sandwiches

 Think party appetizers.
-Cream cheese and vegge or meat pinwheels, bruschetta, potted crab with baguette toasts, fig paste and gorgonzola cheese on petit toasts, cheese straws, mozzarella wrapped in ham or prosciutto, mini quiches, brie in puff pastry, cheese cubes, etc. Some of the above are available at the supermarket.
+Cream cheese and veggie or meat pinwheels, bruschetta, potted crab with baguette toasts, fig paste and gorgonzola cheese on petit toasts, cheese straws, mozzarella wrapped in ham or prosciutto, mini quiches, brie in puff pastry, cheese cubes, etc. Some of the above are available at the supermarket.
 Deviled eggs, nuts, sausage rolls, and caprese bites too.
-Safeway has chicken and pesto bites, and mini quiches.
-Pastry bites with carmelized onions and feta cheese are available from Trader Joes.
+Safeway has chicken and pesto bites, and mini quiches in the frozen foods aisle.
+Pastry bites with caramelized onions and feta cheese are available from Trader Joes.

 Things best left for other parties

-We only say it because we need to - please leave the popcorn, and chips and dip for the Big Game.
+We only say it because we need to - please leave the popcorn and chips and dip for the Big Game.
+Meat and cheese trays require guests to <gasp> make their own sandwiches.
+Bacon-wrapped sausages may not serve well cold.

 A word about various foodways